-Smog & Emission Checks in New Jersey
+Smog Check and Car Inspection in New Jersey

-You have a choice whether to have your vehicle inspected at a State Inspection Facility or at a private facility.
+You have a choice whether to have your vehicle inspected at a State Inspection facility or at a private facility .
 Private facilities charge a fee for the service, but if you take your car to a state facility, the inspection is free.

 The On-Board Diagnostic Test

 The On-board Diagnostic (ODB) test reads a computer system in your vehicle to identify engine-related problems that may result in increased emissions of harmful pollutants.
 If you maintain your vehicle when you are alerted by your OBD system, you can help improve the state's air quality.
-(For models earlier than 1996, New Jersey will continue to use the earlier tailpipe-emissions tests during inspection.)

 The OBD system monitors your vehicle at all times, even when it is not being tested.
 If it detects something that might cause your vehicle to emit excessive harmful pollutants, the "Check Engine" light will illuminate on your dashboard.
 This could indicate a simple problem, such as a faulty spark plug that should be replaced before it creates a more serious problem, such as a damaged catalytic converter.